Best Breathing Exercises for Anxiety

 Are there any safety tips or risks to consider before starting breathing exercises for anxiety?

 Yeah, you do have to be a little careful.
-Like, if you have any existing health concerns like heart or respiratory conditions, it’s probably a good idea to check with your doctor first.
-It’s also pretty common to feel a little dizzy or lightheaded when you first start, so I always make sure I’m sitting down.
-Definitely don’t try these for the first time while you're driving or something, you know?
-Just use your common sense and listen to your body.
+Like, if you have any pre-existing health issues, like heart problems or breathing problems, it’s probably a good idea to check with your doctor first.
+It’s also pretty normal to feel a little dizzy when you first start, so I always make sure I’m sitting down.
+Definitely don’t try these out for the first time when you’re driving or something, you know?
+Just use your common sense.
 If you feel weird, just stop and breathe normally.